Selwyns Travel

-Selwyns Travel is a coach tour operator based in Runcorn, England.
+Selwyns Travel is a coach/bus operator and Mobico Group partner operator based in Runcorn, Cheshire, England.

+History

-Selwyns Travel was founded in 1968 by Robert Alun Jones.
-It grew with the purchase of Yates Tours in 1979, the Manchester Airport division of Ambassador Coaches t/a Starline Travel in 1994, Hardings Tours, Liverpool in 1996 and Haytons, Manchester in 2011.
+Selwyns Travel was founded in 1968 by Father and Son Robert and Selwyn Jones.
+It grew rapidly from a one minibus operation to enable the purchase of Yates Tours Ltd Runcorn in 1979, the Manchester Airport division of Ambassador Coaches t/a Starline Travel in 1994, Hardings Tours, Liverpool in 1996 and Haytons, Manchester in 2011.

 In March 2013, the business was sold to the RATP Group with a fleet of 90 vehicles operating from depots in Runcorn, Manchester and St Helens.

 In April 2020 RATP returned control back to Selwyn Jones through his newly incorporated private company, Selwyns Coaches Limited which became the major shareholder of Selwyns Travel Limited.